domichal/launcher/README.md

 # mylauncher - Slightly modded GameShell launcher
-## With customisable menu location that allows better isolation and easier, update proof personalisation
+## With customisable menu location that offers isolation for easier and update proof personalisation

 # Screenshots